walterhiggins/ScriptCraft/docs/API-Reference.md

 ### utils.at() function

-The utils.at() function will perform a given task at a given time every (minecraft) day.
+The utils.at() function will perform a given task at a given time in the (minecraft) day.

 #### Parameters